 Wind energy is a renewable source of clean energy that is growing at an alarming rate and rightfully so as the advantages of wind energy are astounding.

-According to the American Wind Energy Association there is a current estimate of U.S wind energy potential that is 10x greater than the total U.S. energy consumption today.
+According to the American Wind Energy Association, there is a current estimate of U.S wind energy potential that is 10x greater than the total U.S. energy consumption today.
+In 2018, the U.S. wind industry supported 114,000 jobs across the nation.
+Wind energy also generated 6.5% of the nation’s electricity in 2018 — and it currently provides over 20% of the electricity produced!

 There are numerous benefits and advantages of wind energy that, when harnessed and utilized, can create world-changing advances in relation to how we get our power.